-This financial report is designed to provide a general overview of the Pemayetv Emahakv Charter Middle School's finances.
+This financial report is designed to provide a general overview of the Pemayetv Emahakv Charter "Our Way School" finances.
 Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to Charter School Associates, Inc., 5471 N. University Drive, Coral Springs, FL 33067.